Samoa’s Iconic Fale:

 |

-Philippe Lair Philippe is co-founder of the architectural agency CODA ARCHITECTES established in 1988, which today has offices in Paris and Lyon.
-The company specializes in the rehabilitation of social housing with particular experience in high environmental and energy quality projects.
-On a mission for UNESCO to Sāmoa in 1985 and 1986, he was nevertheless involved in a very different undertaking when has was tasked with documenting in words, drawings and photos, the building techniques and construction process of the traditional fale.
-It eventually led to the writing with Peter Higginson of the book ”The Samoan Fale” published by UNESCO in 1992.
-Since then, Philippe has visited Sāmoa several times each time refining further his understanding and documentation of the art of building a traditional fale.
+Philippe Lair Philippe Lair is co-founder of the architectural practice CODA Architectes, established in 1988 and now based in Paris and Lyon.
+The agency is known for its work in the rehabilitation of social housing, with a strong focus on environmentally and energy-efficient design.
+He joined the fale documentation project during UNESCO missions to Sāmoa in 1985 and 1986, where he was responsible for recording—through drawings, photographs, and written observations—the building techniques and construction processes of the traditional fale.
+This collaboration led to the publication of The Samoan Fale in 1992, co-authored with Peter Higginson and published by UNESCO.
+Philippe has since returned to Sāmoa on several occasions, each visit further deepening his understanding and documentation of the craft and cultural significance of the traditional fale.

 |